 For information on how you can donate to the Charlie Watkins Foundation, please call ECF on 01245 355947.

 The Charlie Watkins Foundation also hosts, supports, and participates in a wide range of charity gatherings.
-An upcoming event is an evening with Bravo Amici on Friday 6 December 2019 at Guards Chapel, in London.
-For more information about the event and how to get tickets, please visit: www.cwfoundation.co.uk/upcoming-events
+An upcoming event is an evening with Bravo Amici on Friday 6 December 2019 at The Guards' Chapel, in London.
+For more information about the event and to buy tickets, please visit: www.cwfoundation.co.uk/upcoming-events

 15th October 2019

 A school holiday lunch club will be able to cook up more free hot meals for Colchester families after receiving a £500 grant to buy a new oven.

 The MakeLunch project, run by Churches Together in Myland, which is based at the Mile End Methodist Church, provides cooked food during the school holidays for local families who are eligible for free school meals during term time.

 The project also offers a range of free activities, including crafts, outdoor games and face painting.

 The much-needed grant for a new oven has been awarded by the Mersea Homes Charitable Fund set up by the property development firm in 2010 with the independent charitable trust Essex Community Foundation (ECF).

 To date the fund has distributed grants totalling £30,000 to support local voluntary and community organisations in Essex.

 Lynsey Heslegrave, who runs the lunch club and is the Baptist Minister at Churches Together in Myland, said: “We are so grateful for the grant from the Mersea Homes Charitable Fund as we desperately needed a larger and more efficient oven to help meet a growing demand.